How to Sell No and Low Content Books to Start a Self-Publishing Company on Amazon

 To add text, you can use the text menu on the left hand side.
 To add images, select the images tab and then drag and drop your images into the box to upload them:

 You can see that I have uploaded two designs.
 Because Halloween is coming up and we discussed the nurse niche earlier, I have combined the two for this example.
-Simply click on the image once it is uploaded to add it to your cover.

 The right side is your cover, and the backside is the back of the book.
 The spine in the middle is where you can add the name of your book if you want.

-NOTE: The cover of your book MUST match whatever title you give it when you upload to KDP.
+NOTE: The cover of your book MUST match whatever book title you give it when you upload to KDP.
 If you are uploading a cover without text on it, you will need to add a title to the spine of the book.

-Thinking About Interiors
+Thinking About Low Content Book Interiors

 You now have a cover to upload to KDP!
-We are just missing one more part of this puzzle which is the interior.
+We are just missing one more part of the puzzle which is the interior.
 Interiors are another way you can differentiate yourself from everyone else by offering something new!